-- That the state utilises the available institutional mechanisms of participation and ensures meaningful participation through engaging CSOs in the early stages of policy development, enforcing mandatory consultations on all legislative drafts, including those produced by members of parliament, providing sufficient time for consultations, organising more frequent face-toface consultations, including in the regions, considering and incorporating CSO suggestions to the maximum possible extent, and demonstrating a genuine interest and commitment to seeking input from civil society and the public. - That the government and parliament envisage legal sanctions for nonimplementation of the provisions related to public consultations and the activities of consultative bodies. - That state bodies should respond to CSO inquiries in a timely and comprehensive manner and ensure timely publication and continuous updating of information on official websites.
-The government should publish joint statistics on inquiries and complaints and establish effective and timely remedy mechanisms in case of violation of the legal provisions on access to information. - That the Ministry of Justice provides free public access to the registry data available on the website of the State Register, as well as other databases managed by the state (e.g., the state registry of real estate and the geospatial information system) to promote public participation and oversight. - That state bodies improve the effectiveness of consultative bodies through applying a more strategic approach to their activities, improving their transparency, and allowing a larger scope of powers in decision-making processes.
+- That the state utilises the available institutional mechanisms of participation and ensures meaningful participation through engaging CSOs in the early stages of policy development, enforcing mandatory consultations on all legislative drafts, including those produced by members of parliament, providing sufficient time for consultations, organising more frequent face-to-face consultations, including in regions, considering and incorporating CSO suggestions to the maximum possible extent, and demonstrating a genuine interest and commitment to seeking input from civil society and the public. - That the government and parliament envisage legal sanctions for nonimplementation of the provisions related to public consultations and the activities of consultative bodies. - That state bodies should respond to CSO inquiries in a timely and comprehensive manner and ensure timely publication and continuous updating of information on official websites.
+The government should publish joint statistics on inquiries and complaints and establish effective and timely processes.

-98 RA Constitutional Law on Political Parties, 16.12.2016, Article 2, https://www.arlis.am/DocumentView.aspx?DocID=153100.
+101 RA Constitutional Law on Political Parties, 16.12.2016, Article 2,